The cost of retirement

 For your application for phased retirement to be successful, you must have your employer’s permission, and your new salary must be at least 20% less than the previous twelve months averaged earnings.
 How phased retirement could work for you will depend on your individual membership, i.e. whether you’re a member of the final salary or career average arrangement.

-If you’re looking for one-to-one advice with a Wesleyan Financial Services Consultant, they can help you with:
+If you’re looking for one-to-one advice with a Specialist Financial Adviser from Wesleyan Financial Services, they can help you with:

 - Leaving your pension pot untouched